Preventing Racism and Antisemitism (PRA)

 With reference to the Amadeu Antonio Foundation, our understanding of racism is that of an ideology devaluating people due to their appearance, their name, and their (assumed) culture, origin, or religion.
 Racism means judging and devaluing people because they supposedly belong to some homogeneous group instead of forming an opinion based on their individual merits, abilities, and qualities.

-Our understanding of antisemitism is predicated on the working definition of the International Holocaust Remembrance Alliance from 2016: "Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
+Our understanding of antisemitism is predicated on the working definition of the International Holocaust Remembrance Alliance (IHRA) from 2016: "Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities."

 There are different forms of discrimination - direct and indirect.
 As outlined in the university's directive "Grenzen wahren," direct or open discrimination occurs when a person is treated less favorably on the grounds of one or several protected characteristics compared to another person in a similar situation.
 Indirect discrimination occurs when seemingly neutral rules and regulations put a person at a disadvantage on the grounds of one or several protected characteristics.